William James College: Accreditation

-William James College is accredited by the New England Commission of Higher Education (formerly New England Association of Schools and Colleges (NEASC))).

-The Clinical Psychology Doctoral Program, the School Psychology Doctoral Program and the exclusive William James College APA internship consortium are accredited by the American Psychological Association (APA).

-The MA/CAGS and PsyD in School Psychology are approved by the National Association of School Psychologists (NASP).

-The Behavior Analyst Certification Board, Inc has verified the William James College Applied Behavior Analysis course sequence as meeting the coursework requirements for eligibility to take the Board Certified Behavior Analyst Examination.
+William James College is accredited by the New England Commission of Higher Education.
+The Clinical Psychology Doctoral Program, the School Psychology Doctoral Program, and the William James College American Psychological Association (APA) internship consortium are accredited by the APA.
+The Master of Arts (MA)/Certificate of Advanced Graduate Study (CAGS) and PsyD in School Psychology are approved by the National Association of School Psychologists.
+The Behavior Analyst Certification Board, Inc. has verified the William James College Applied Behavior Analysis course sequence as meeting the coursework requirements for eligibility to take the Board Certified Behavior Analyst Examination.

 Centers and programs

 William James College is home to the following centers and programs: